Key insights

 Learn how to capture bigger energy tax credits.

-The federal government makes the Inflation Reduction Act’s lucrative energy tax credits even more beneficial — if your company is willing to meet the prevailing wage and apprenticeship requirements.
+The Inflation Reduction Act’s lucrative energy tax credits are even more beneficial for companies willing to meet the prevailing wage and apprenticeship (PWA) requirements.

-If you meet the requirements, you can receive a five-time base multiplier of the credit or deduction (for example, a 30% credit for energy property rather than a 6% credit).
+By satisfying these requirements, you can increase the available credit or deduction to five times the base amount (for example, a 30% credit for energy property rather than a 6% credit).
 It’s a major benefit and one worth exploring if you’re interested in cashing in on even more credits.

 The PWA benefits apply to:

-- The energy-efficient commercial buildings deduction under Section 179D;
+- The energy-efficient commercial buildings deduction under Section 179D (credit repealed for property whose construction begins after June 30, 2026)

-- The alternative fuel refueling property credit under Section 30C;
+- The alternative fuel refueling property credit under Section 30C (credit repealed for property placed in service after June 30, 2026)

-- The new energy efficient home credit under Section 45L (prevailing wage only);
+- The new energy efficient home credit under Section 45L (credit repealed for property acquired after June 30, 2026)

-- The credit for production of clean hydrogen under Section 45V;
+- The credit for production of clean hydrogen under Section 45V (credit repealed for property whose construction begins after December 31, 2027)

-- The advanced energy project credit under Section 48C; and
+- The advanced energy project credit under Section 48C

 The IRA’s prevailing wage and apprenticeship rules